camerastudy/camerastudy.github.io/participate.md

 to participate.
 After the phone call, the study team will review your answers to determine if you meet the eligibility criteria.
 <br/><br/>
 We are always looking for additional participants.
-If you know someone who may be interested in participating, and who may qualify for the study, please let them know about our study.
-We are grateful to everyone who is able and willing to spread the word about our research.
+If you know someone who may be interested in participating, and who may qualify, please let them know about our study.
+We are grateful to everyone who is able and willing to spread the word about our research!

 ## Get In Touch
 If you are interested in participating or if you would like more information about CAMERA, please drop us a line by